Prandr/XDMA_Tutorial/README.md

 ## Software Access to Memory-Mapped Blocks

-See [Creating a Memory-Mapped XDMA Block Diagram Design](#creating-a-memory-mapped-xdma-block-diagram-design) below for instructions to re create the simple included demo.
+See [Creating a Memory-Mapped XDMA Block Diagram Design](#creating-a-memory-mapped-xdma-block-diagram-design) below for instructions to recreate the simple included demo.
 It can also be [retargeted to other FPGAs and/or boards](#recreating-a-project-from-a-tcl-file).

 ![XDMA Memory-Mapped Demo Block Diagram](img/XDMA_Demo_Block_Diagram.png)